horovod/horovod/docs/adasum_user_guide.rst

 In cases where the hardware does not support Ring mode, but throughput higher than that of the pure CPU mode is desired, the hierarchical mode can be used instead.

-The hierarchical mode functions similar to the Ring mode, except for using NCCL to do regular averaging intra-node, instead of using CUDA-aware MPI to do AdaSum like ring.
+The hierarchical mode functions similar to the Ring mode, except for using NCCL to do regular averaging intra-node, instead of using CUDA-aware MPI to do an AdaSum-like ring.
 Note that hierarchical also works on any hardware configuration, and is not limited to DGX1s.

 In practice, hierarchical yields the best throughput, but lowers the convergence benefits of AdaSum due to some of the ops being regular averaging.
 As a rule of thumb, typically the convergence benefit degradation is insignificant on clusters with large numbers of nodes (\>=8), as in that case there are enough inter-node AdaSum ops being performed.
 This is the ideal Hierarchical scenario.